-A business owner’s policy offers protection against many common risks for professional service businesses, but it doesn’t provide coverage for every situation.
+A business owner’s policy protects against many common risks of professional service businesses, but it doesn’t provide coverage for every situation.
 Business owners should also consider:

-Professional liability insurance: This policy can help pay legal expenses related to your business decisions, such as a travel agent sued for booking the wrong dates.
+Professional liability insurance: This policy can help pay legal expenses related to work performance, such as a travel agent sued for booking the wrong dates.
 It's also called errors and omissions insurance (E&O).

 Workers’ compensation insurance: Required in nearly every state for professional services businesses that have employees, workers’ comp can cover medical costs after a work injury.

 Are you ready to safeguard your professional services business with a business owner’s policy or another type of insurance?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.